jpcposts/jpcposts.github.io/_posts/2023/2023-12-01-rdp_from_macos.md

 To disconnect from the remote Windows computer, follow these steps:

-- Click the "X" button in the top-left corner of the Microsoft Remote Desktop window.
+- Click the `X` button in the top-left corner of the Microsoft Remote Desktop window.
 - You'll be prompted to confirm the disconnection, click `OK`

 ## Conclusion